ibexa/documentation-developer/docs/users/passwords.md

 ## Password rules

 You can customize the password policy in your project.
-Each password setting is customizable per User Field Type.
+Each password setting is customizable per User field type.
 You can change the [password attributes](#password-attributes) or [password expiration settings](#password-expiration), and determine the rules for [repeating passwords](#repeating-passwords).

 To access the password settings: